aritter/CS-7650/about.md

 ## Prerequisites

+This is a graduate-level course on Natural Language Processing.
 The course will involve a lot of math and programming.
 To succeed, you will need a strong programming background.
-You should be comfortable working with Python, or have developed the ability to learn a new programming language very quickly.
-The course also assumes mastery of basic concepts in probability and multivariable calculus.
+You should be comfortable working on medium-to-large software projects in Python and be comfortable learning and using new Python libraries, or you should have developed the ability to independently learn a new programming language and environment very quickly.
+The course also assumes mastery of basic concepts in probability, linear algebra and multivariable calculus.
 Having taken a prior machine learning course would be very helpful, but is not required.

 ## Assignments / Grading